mucsci-students/2026sp-420-GenericTeamName/README.md

 Chayse Altland

-Damion Crawford
+Shane del Villar

 Mohamed Mussa

 Ibrahim Ntege

-Shane del Villar
+Damion Crawford

 --------------
 # Description:

 A **graphical-user interface (GUI)** for managing scheduler configuration files used by the [course-constraint-scheduler](https://pypi.org/project/course-constraint-scheduler/).

 The user may edit faculty, courses, rooms, labs, timeslots, & meeting patterns.
-Schedules can be generated & exported to a JSON file, and these schedules may also be imported back into the program.
+Schedules can be generated & exported to a JSON or PDF file, and [JSON] schedules may be imported back into the program.
 The user can specify the maximum # of schedules they'd like generated as well as any optimizations.
 All changes are saved to a JSON config file.
 These files may be saved as or loaded.

 Config files follow the schema expected by the scheduler (see the [scheduler configuration docs](https://pypi.org/project/course-constraint-scheduler/) for the full format).